 - The Princeton Review website can help you research colleges and prepare for the SAT.

 - College Confidential has many application tips, discussion forums, and information about what college life is like.

-- Colleges.com offers a complete guide for the process of preparing for college with college listings, advice, and resources.
+- Erudera offers a guide for the process of preparing for college with college listings, programmes, and resources.

 - CollegeData is an online college advisor, the site has facts, advice and tools to help you choose, prepare, apply and pay for college.

 - The CIS website (Council of International Schools) has a lot of good information for students and parents.